rjzupkoii/PSU-CIDD-Malaria-Simulation/documentation/developer.md

 ./run.sh
 ```

 When defining the PBS file note the low memory usage (`pmem`) and high `walltime`.
-Since the job will only be repsonible for running this script, only a lmited amount of resources are needed.
+Since the job will only be responsible for running this script, only a limited amount of resources are needed.
 However, the total batch of jobs may run for quite some time, so the wall clock time is likely to be quite high.

 3. The CSV file that defines the replicates to be run, where the first column is the PBS file for the replicate and the second column is the count:
 ```CSV